-Blackberry plants at Stark Bro’s are available in “Jumbo-6″ packs, containing six plants of one variety.
+Blackberry plants at Stark Bro’s are available in “Jumbo-3” and “Jumbo-6” packs, containing three or six plants of one variety, respectively.
 These plants each have a dense root system, which promotes healthy, vigorous growth after planting and during the growing season.
 Blackberry plants are some of the most rewarding additions to an edible landscape and garden.
-There are no challenging tricks to planting blackberry plants and they tend to establish quickly and easily — and that translates to sooner fruit production!
+There are no challenging tricks to planting blackberry plants and they tend to establish quickly and easily – and that translates to faster fruit production!

 When planting blackberry plants, you will need: